dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

   - Otherwise, if the **initialization inferred type** on each path into the `join` which has one is either `T`, `T?`, or `Null` for some type `T`, the **initialization inferred type** after the join is `T?`.
-  - Otherwise it is an error.
+  - Otherwise the variable has no **initialization inferred type** after the join.

 ```dart